Asus: No Plans to Sell XG Station 2 Graphics Amp in U.S.

 Furthermore, if your system features a beefy Intel Core i7-CPU, by hooking up the XG Station 2: you can transform your PC into a VR-ready machine.

 However, there are a couple caveats to consider.
-While the XG Station 2 features a pretty reasonable price of just $300, that number doesn't include the price of the GPU you're going to need to power your games.
-That means you're still going to need an additional $600 or so in order to get a card like the Strix Nvidia GTX 1080 like the one that was in Asus demo unit.
+Even if the XG Station 2 was available for $300, the original MSRP Asus quoted us, that number doesn't include the price of the GPU you're going to need to power your games.
+That means you're still going to need an additional $600 or so in order to get a card like the Nvidia GTX 1080.